Corporate Strategic Plan

 - Council approves expansion of parking area for Valley Plentiful Community Garden(External link), enabling Valley Plentiful Community Garden users to better access the site.

-Strategic Focus - Make information and services readily accessible and available to all community members
+Strategic Focus: Make information and services readily accessible and available to all community members

 - Pickering Council endorses the Digital Readiness Assessment and Strategy(External link), outlining an investment and implementation framework to leverage digital technology to improve operational efficiency and service delivery.

-Strategic Focus - Promote civic education and pride
+Strategic Focus: Promote civic education and pride

 - Launched Conversations in the Community page(External link) to provide community members with accurate information around topics of interest.